Carbon price: Market price surge in fossil fuels

 Unexpected spikes in natural gas prices and commodities such as oil and coal in 2021 caused a debate whether a carbon price increase should be postponed to avoid additional social burden.
 On the other hand, a redistribution on a per-capita-basis would even release poorer households which tend to consume less energy compared to wealthier parts of the population.
 The higher the high carbon price the greater the relief.
 Looking at individual situations though, the compensation would not apply to commuters in rural areas or people living in houses with poor insulation.
 They neither have liquidity to invest into solutions using less fossil fuels and would be dependent on credits or subsidies.

-If the fossil price surge persists, the necessity for an additional carbon price to gain competitiveness for renewable energies comes into question.
 On the other hand, a carbon price still helps to provide an incentive to use more effective fossil fuel technologies such as CCGT gas turbines in contrast to high-emission coal.